AsgharAZ/FPGA-Based-Rock-Paper-Scissors-Arcade-with-Animated-Doll--F.U.M.O.-/README.md

 - Servo Operation Code: [Google Docs Link](https://docs.google.com/document/d/1ai2WHQsPWw-76Ts1HpeX_niGanEwe_eDRgd4QtKREF4/edit?usp=sharing)

 ## Acknowledgements
 A heartfelt thanks to everyone involved in bringing this ambitious project to life.
 The team's diverse strengths and personalities contributed to the project's success and made it a memorable experience.
+One of the main inspiration of this project was this youtube [video](https://www.youtube.com/watch?v=Wpd5-Yd4p3M)

 ---